 Clinical clerkship (CC)

-Lectures were given to all students on Mondays and Fridays (diagnostics, congenital heart disease, neonates, infusion, EEG, endocrinology, leukemia, immunodeficiency infections, and the role of the Child Life Specialist in pediatrics), and student conferences were held every Friday for further understanding of the clinical practice program.
+Lectures were given to all students six times in two weeks selected from a lot of topics such as diagnostics, congenital heart disease, neonates, infusion, EEG, endocrinology, leukemia, immunodeficiency infections, and the role of the Child Life Specialist in pediatrics, and student conferences were held every Friday for further understanding of the clinical practice program.

 During the period when ward practice was interrupted due to COVID-19, miniCEX based problem-solving lectures were performed to each assigned medical group every day using web conferencing tools to promote their self-study, and two to three lectures were given to all students per week.

-The number of 6th-year medical students accepted for clinical training in pediatrics was increased by one student to two this year, and they will continue to practice for two weeks in a medical group of their choice as an advanced program.
+Two 6th-year medical students accepted for clinical training in pediatrics, and they joined a practice for two weeks in a medical group of their choice as an advanced program.

-In terms of post-graduate education, at least one month of basic clinical education was provided to the first and second year of clinical residents at on-campus or off-campus facilities (Soka Municipal Hospital, Tokyo North Medical Center, Tsuchiura Kyodo General Hospital).
-On the other hand, for early clinical residents who chose pediatrics for at least two months, specialized clinical education was mainly provided on TMDU campus.
+In terms of post-graduate education, at least one month of basic clinical education was provided to the first and second year of clinical residents at on-campus.
 For the second semester clinical residents at the university, we provided a wide range of more specialized clinical education to prepare them to become pediatric specialists.

 Lectures & Courses